Sapara Monastery: St. Saba's Church

 Best example of the 13th century temple architecture in Georgia, this church also survived in rather good condition till modern times.
 Ordered to be constructed by Beka I Jaqeli, it was built by architect Peresasdze.
 His name can be found on the western window arch of the portal.
-Due to complex relief and little space he had to built a wall from the southern side.
+Due to complex relief and little space he had to build a wall from the southern side.

 The church probably had three entrances.
 Currently only the northern and western remain.
 The eastern facade is distinguished by contrastingly produced square altar part.

 Within the church the apse is flanked by the prothesis and sacristy on the ground floor, and the crypts on the upper.

 An archaic feature is the presence of choirs in the upper floor of the western part.
 The upper floor is connected with the entire space by the arches.

 The interior is illuminated rather weakly by four windows, one in each arm of the cross, and eight windows in the dome tholobate.

 The mural have signs of development through the church history: variation in the manner, colours, width of contours.
 The murals of the southern wall are probably the oldest, from the 14th century.
 Generally following the traditions of that period, special accent is made on space and tonality with a number of planes.